 Higher intake of tree nuts has been linked to lower breast cancer risk, and ER- breast cancer in particular, although not all studies are in agreement.
 However, no population studies have been performed specifically to assess possible associations between cashew consumption and breast cancer risk.

-Cashew nuts should be consumed in moderation since they contain relatively high levels of copper (approximately 0.62 mg per ounce), which could contribute to angiogenesis and metastasis of breast cancer, especialy in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
-While copper is a vital nutrient, women with breast cancer probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
+Cashew nuts should be consumed in moderation since they contain relatively high levels of copper (approximately 0.63 mg per ounce), which could contribute to angiogenesis and metastasis of breast cancer, especially in women with inflammatory breast cancer (IBC) or triple negative (ER-/PR-/HER2-) disease.
+While copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.

 Additional comments